 Everest in the Archives

-The Everest collection will be officially launched with a display and talks from three expedition members.
-Details can be found here.
+The Everest collection was officially launched with a display and talks from three expedition members in early November.
+A recording of the event can be found here.

 Recently the Paul D. Fleck Library and Archives welcomed a new set of mountain-related treasures into its archive: The 1982 Canadian Everest Expedition Collection.